Finding an appraiser

 - have a prescribed connection to a designated body or a suitable person that we have approved(check your appraiser’s connection on our List of Registered Medical Practitioners)

 - be up to date with their appraiser training

 - carry out appraisals for a designated body or suitable person

 - have carried out at least five appraisals in the 12 months immediately before your appraisal

-- not have a conflict of interest with you and avoid any appearance of bias in the appraisal
+- not have a conflict of interest with you

 - understand the context, scope and nature of work you do

 - not be in the process of having their licence withdrawn